Cool Things To Do In Barcelona

 33. Espadrilles Workshop

-Recommended by the New York Times, in this top-rated experience you will make your very own pair of Spanish espadrilles.
-These elegant sandals were first popularised by Salvador Dali and Pablo Picasso, and are still worn by the likes of Vincent Cassel, Nathalie Portman and Kate Middleton today.
+Learn how to make your very own pair of Spanish espadrilles, during this New York Times recommended activity.
+These elegant sandals were first popularised by Salvador Dali and Pablo Picasso, and are worn by the likes of Vincent Cassel, Nathalie Portman and Kate Middleton today.
 After choosing your preferred base, you can select from different regional styles and colours from around Spain, before sewing the material to fit, and adorning it with your choice of flourishes.
-The class takes place at 10am and 4pm every day, lasts 2 hours, and costs just €99.90 per person (or just €84.90 with a Barcelona Life discount!).
+The class takes place at 10am and 4pm every day, lasts 2 hrs, and costs just €99.90 per person (or just €84.90 with a Barcelona Life discount!).
 That’s actually less than you pay for a new pair of espadrilles, so you’re actually saving money – and dressing like a stylish local at the same time!
 You can book direct via their website.
-When go to check out a €15 BARCELONALIFE discount will be automatically applied to your shopping cart!
+Thanks to their lovely team, a €15 BARCELONALIFE discount will be automatically applied to your shopping cart when you go to check out.

 Barcelona Life readers get a special discount, when you check out!